 On the whole, from the analysis of real estate property declared in the WT, we can conclude that the performance of the tax is very poor in the sense that it does not achieve taxing real tax capacity (i.e., the level of net tax compliance is very low).
 This is due both to a very low level of (gross) tax compliance, but also to the fact that the real estates are very poorly assessed.
 This second factor - which throughout the paper has been named as "level of under-assessment" - was already very well known.
 However, the novelty of our analysis is that we have also identified a very low level of (gross) tax compliance.
 Both factors make that the tax levies less than 10% of real tax capacity per dwelling, given the value of the constant K. Moreover, although the evolution of the degree of under-assessment is variable, we have found that the level of (gross) tax compliance is linearly decreasing.
 Thus, we expect that in the near future the performance of this tax will be even worse.
-Finally, we have simulated those tax policies that should be carried out in order to increase the level of net tax compliance, the latter seems much more profitable (Graph 13).
+Finally, we have simulated those tax policies that should be carried out in order to increase the level of net tax compliance.
+Comparing the policy of fully updating the CV and that of guaranteeing full tax compliance, the latter seems much more profitable (Graph 13).
 However, it is obvious that that profitability of this policy is even higher as long as the level of under-assessment is low (i.e., the ratio CV/MP is high) (Graph 12).